 This is a step by step tutorial to help you write, or in the official NFC terminology ‘encode’, your first NFC tags with an Android phone.
-We’ll be posted a video shortly on how to write/encode NFC tags with an iPhone.
+If you are using an iPhone, then check our tutorial on how to encode NFC tags with an iPhone.

 If you prefer to watch a video, then just press play.